tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <table id="table99" class="display" width="100%">
       <tr>
         <td>&lt;Process Names&gt;_CHECK_NEW_DATAFILES </td>
-        <td>If any new datafiles are added on the Source database this process will enlist these files so that they are included as part of the migration.
+        <td>If any new datafiles are added on the Source database, this process will enlist these files, so that they are included as part of the migration.
         </td>
       </tr>
       <tr>